- How will the school provide a safe environment for students on campus?

 - Once the school is notified of a case, we will promptly close off areas where the COVID-19 positive individual was present for cleaning and disinfection.
 We will communicate to families that there has been a confirmed case, protecting the privacy of the individual student or staff member who tested positive.

-- They are tested on day 5 or later from their last exposure to the positive individual and receive a negative PCR test result.
+- They are tested on day 5 or later from their last exposure to the positive individual and receive a negative PCR or Antigen test result.

 - They have not experienced any symptoms within the 7 day quarantine.